-This is your file as it existed in your working tree before you updated your working tree - that is, without conflict markers.
-This file has your latest changes in it and nothing else.
+This is your file as it existed in your working tree before you started the merge (i.e., the file conforms to the latest committed state of the HEAD of your local repository) - that is, without conflict markers.
+Therefore, this state/version is often also called "mine".

 Afterwards execute the command